MasterKun94/rpc-llm-bridge-java/README_EN.md

    - `toUpperCase`: Converts a string to uppercase
    - `getTime`: Gets the current time in a specified timezone

-2. **example-grpc-bridge-springboot**: A Spring Boot application that converts the gRPC service to an MCP service
+2. **example-grpc-bridge-mcp-server**: A Spring Boot application that converts the gRPC service to an MCP service

 3. **example-client-springboot**: A Spring Boot application that calls the MCP service through a large language model